K2Ahmadi/K2Ahmadi/README.md

 ### Hello 👋, and welcome to my to my GitHub profile!
 My name is Keyan Ahmadi, and I am passionate about the field of data science and artificial intelligence.
 I  I have recently completed a Masters in engineering program at the University of Toronto, with a focus on data science.
-My GitHub projects showcase my expertise in machine learning, data analysis, and data visualization.
+My GitHub projects showcase my expertise in machine learning, deep learning, data analysis, and data visualization.

 Take a look at my GitHub repositories to see how I approach data science projects with a creative and innovative mindset.
 Don't hesitate to reach out if you have any questions or collaboration ideas - I'm always eager to connect with like-minded individuals!